 - Cold compress or ice.
 Wrap ice or a frozen bag of vegetables in a towel and place it on your toe.
 Lightly massage the toe to reduce spasms.

 - Electrolyte intake.
-Drink electrolyte-infused water or sports drinks like Gatorade to replenish lost electrolytes, especially after heavy exercise that can make you more prone to muscle cramps.<
+Drink electrolyte-infused water or sports drinks like Gatorade to replenish lost electrolytes, especially that can make you more prone to muscle cramps.<

 Try these exercises to relieve toe spasms and minimize discomfort: